New Mexico police fatally shoot resident after responding to wrong house: "A very dark day"

 In a video statement, Farmington Police Chief Steve Hebbe acknowledged the mistake and said he was "heartbroken by the circumstances."
 He said after the officers release statements, body camera video will be released within a few days, showing a "chaotic scene."

-Hebbe said it was a "very dark say" for the Dotson family, the community and the police department.
+Hebbe said it was a "very dark day" for the Dotson family, the community and the police department.

 "I extend nothing but my deepest condolences to the Dotson family," he said.
 "There's nothing I can say that will make this better.
 It's a terrible event, and I'm heartbroken by it."